Thomas Jefferson High School for Science and Technology: Computer Systems Lab

-Extra-curricular activities

-TJ students are required to participate in extra-curricular activities during their 8th period, which typically occurs on Wednesdays and Fridays.
-8th periods allow students to seek out academic support and/or enrichment or participate in any of the clubs and activities, of which there are more than 150.
-These clubs activities explore diversity, academic competition, outreach, service, and more.

 Awards and recognition

-In 2021 and 2022, U.S. News & World Report ranked TJ as the best overall high school in the United States.
+In 2021 and 2022, the U.S. News & World Report ranked TJ as the best overall high school in the United States.
 It was previously ranked fourth in 2020, tenth in 2019, and sixth in 2018.
 In 2016, the school placed first in Newsweek's annual "America's Top High Schools" rankings for the third consecutive year.
 The average SAT score for the graduating class of 2020 was 1528 and the average ACT score was 34.5.

 The school had 14 Intel Science Talent Search Semifinalists in 2007, 15 in 2009, and 13 in 2010.
+In 2024, 7 were named.

 In 2007, for schools with more than 800 students in grades 10–12, TJ was cited as having the highest-performing AP Calculus BC, AP Chemistry, AP French Language, AP Government and Politics, U.S., and AP U.S. History courses among all schools worldwide.
 In 2014, 3864 AP Exams were taken by students; over 97% earned a score of 3, 4, or 5.

 President Barack Obama signed the America Invents Act into law on September 16, 2011, at the school.
 The law was made to reform U.S. patent laws.

-In 1997, 2000, 2013, and 2017, the wind ensemble of the school was among fifteen high-school bands invited to the Music for All National Concert Band Festival in Indianapolis.
+In 1997, 2000, 2013, 2017, and 2025, the wind ensemble of the school was among fifteen high-school bands invited to the Music for All National Concert Band Festival in Indianapolis.

 Merit award controversy

-In December 2022, it was reported that during the previous five years, some students at the school who had been named National Merit Scholars had not been notified of their achievement.
-A lawyer named Shawnna Yashar, whose son was one of the students at the school whose award information had not been reported by the school, said, "Keeping these certificates from students is theft by the state."
+In December 2022, it was reported that during the previous five years, some students at the school who had been named National Merit Scholarship Commended Scholars had not been notified of their achievement until several months after the school was given the awards to distribute to the students, too late for the students to include with their college applications.
+A lawyer named Shawnna Yashar, whose son was one of the students at the school whose commendation information had not been reported by the school, said, "Keeping these certificates from students is theft by the state."
 School officials stated that the issue was a "one-time human error."
+The controversy prompted investigations at both the state and federal levels.
+Virginia Attorney General Jason Miyares launched a civil rights investigation into TJHSST, expanding the probe to include the entire Fairfax County Public Schools system including 17 Virginia schools after reports indicated that multiple schools had similarly delayed merit award notifications.
+It prompted Governor Glenn Youngkin to propose legislation mandating immediate notification of such opportunities to parents and students.